ahmedsakr/wstrade-api/docs/config/README.md

 config(feature) -> void
 ```

-Enable or disable a conditional feature within `wstrade-api`.
+Enable or disable an optional feature within `wstrade-api`.
 * To **enable** a feature, specify the feature name shown in the table above
 * To **disable** a feature, prefix `no_` before the feature name shown in the table above.